Olympus E-M10 III vs Panasonic G6

 Concerning the storage of imaging data, both the E-M10 III and the G6 write their files to SDXC cards.
 The E-M10 III supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the G6 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark III and Panasonic Lumix DMC-G6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the G6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the G6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G6 was succeeded by the Panasonic G7.
+Both the E-M10 III and the G6 have been discontinued, but can regularly be found used on eBay.
+The G6 was replaced by the Panasonic G7, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M10 III better than the Panasonic G6 or vice versa?
 The listing below highlights the relative strengths of the two models.